 ISS' quantitative methodology combines two analytical perspectives - pay and performance relative to a comparison group of companies, and pay relative to absolute shareholder returns - to detect significant long-term misalignment.
+The use of EVA metrics in addition to TSR broadens the assessment of company performance.
 The comparison groups are based on a transparent methodology that reasonably accounts for company size, market cap, and general industry categorization - not for the purpose of benchmarking pay (or picking stocks) but to evaluate whether pay is generally commensurate with market peers and performance.
-More information on ISS' peer group selection process, see ISS' U.S. Peer Group FAQ.

 The qualitative evaluation, which ultimately determines the vote recommendation, identifies whether the payand-performance misalignment is mitigated or otherwise reinforced.
-The use of EVA metrics in addition to TSR further assists in determining if appropriate linkages exist between pay and company performance.
-While shareholders are not interested in micro-managing executive pay programs, they certainly have a stake in ensuring that compensation programs are effectively driving value creation.
+While shareholders are not interested in micro-managing executive pay programs, they certainly have a stake in ensuring that compensation programs have a strong performance basis and are effectively driving value creation.